VladimirNechaev1988/website_classifier/README.md

 <li>Manufacturing</li>
 <li>Recycling</li>

-The algorithm represents a Flask web service that is designed for further integration into a data mining tool, such as Talend Open Studio for processing large amounts of data, hence the simplistic design of the web service and output in JSON format.
+<br>The algorithm represents a Flask web service that is designed for further integration into a data mining tool, such as Talend Open Studio for processing large amounts of data, hence the simplistic design of the web service and output in JSON format.

 ## Development of the Model